CodeYourFuture/js-exercises/week-7/Homework/mandatory/0-thinking-like-a-programmer/task.md

 After you've watched these videos I'd like you to answer these questions

 ## 1. What do you think the most important quality for a programmer is?
+The most important quality is by far the problem solving skill.
+Also being a visual learner makes the problem solving easier.

 <!-- Write your answer here -->

 ## 2. When trying to solve a challenge, what should you do first?
+You have to to first understand the problem.
+Plan your solution!
+Once you understand, split into small pieces
+Unstuck bugs/ understanding how to fix the bug is a challenge.
+Explain it to rubber duck again. ut it loudly to someone.
+Try to problem solve on anything, not only coding but math, science, sudoku e.g.
+Keep practising/
 <!-- Write your answer here -->

 ## 3. What should you do if you get stuck?

+You can explain the problem to a rubber duck.
+Or you cab speak to Ted Talk Think; Computational Problem Solving
+Divide into smaller pieces / Decomposition
+This is always an opportunity to a Ask a friend

 <!-- Write your answer here -->